 Treat your followers the way you’d want to be treated, and be a consistent marketer.
 Whether it’s three times a day, three times a week, or three times a month, try to keep a steady schedule so viewers know what to expect.

-Quick tip: Want to know the best times of day and days of the week to post in order to reach the most followers?
-There are a ton of free social tools for that, like Tweriod, Iconosquare, or the Insights tool provided in Facebook.
+Quick tip: Pay attention to the best times of day and days of the week to post in order to reach the most followers.
+Analytics on Instagram, Facebook, and Twitter can tel you when your network is most active online.

 Part of being “social” is participating in conversations and responding to comments—communication is a two-way street.
 If you’re spitting out content but not reciprocating engagement (whether it is on your social page or others’ pages) then you are missing out on one of the most useful parts of social media!

 The more followers you have, the more difficult it can be to spot when someone is reaching out to you.
 Don’t worry, just do your best and arm yourself with some “best practices” that will work for your business.
 Because the truth is, you won’t be able to respond to every single remark on the worldwide web—BUT, if you can learn to spot the statements/conversations that warrant engagement, and you know the kind of responses you want to provide in a given situation ahead of time, you’ll be better prepared to #sharethelove with as many folks as possible online.

 Quick Tip: Dealing with negative feedback on social media can be tricky—know when NOT to respond.
 Empty commentary like “you suck” and “this photo is ugly” doesn’t need a response; what could you possibly say that would improve the situation?
 For valid complaints, remember to 1) set a calm and positive tone with your response, 2) don’t delete comments from your page unless a comment is abusive, inappropriate, or spam, and 3) acknowledge the issue on social media, but try to transition the detailed conversations out of the public eye to private messages, emails, etc.